olashlool/reading-notes/Graphs/Graphs.md

 #### Connected

-* A connected graph is a graph where all of the vertices/nodes have at least one edge.
+* A connected graph is a graph where all of the vertices-nodes have at least one edge.

 #### Disconnected